colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ALEX:

 Polars presents a combination both friendlier and more performant experience when working with dataframes.
-For one this can include an expression based API (pretty much the builder pattern), that leads to doing things in one way.
+For one this can include an expression-based API (pretty much the builder pattern), that leads to doing things in one way.
+Add in a formatter like ruff — format on save if you can — and your code is an order of magnitude more readable.

 It benefited us also because of lazy execution that can better optimize our steps.
 It can full do all the fun vectorized calls and spread the work out onto every core making it embarrsingly parallelized.

 With, of course in a way, the benefits all coming from Rust being binded over to Python.